code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

 The [tolerant reader pattern](https://martinfowler.com/bliki/TolerantReader.html){:target="_blank"} was coined by Martin Fowler as a way to reduce the coupling between the consumer and provider of a SOAP web service.
-The pattern tries to reduce the impact on existing consumers in case the service contract changes.
+The pattern tries to minimize the impact on existing consumers in case the service contract changes.

 Fowler highlights three main points when working with XML:
-* Only take the elements you need
+* **Only take the elements you need**
-* Make minimum assumptions about the structure
+* **Make minimum assumptions about the structure**
-* Wrap the data payload behind a convenient object
+* **Wrap the data payload behind a convenient object**

 The following example will apply the tolerant reader design pattern to both consumer and provider of a SOAP web service implemented using Spring-WS, Spring Boot, and Maven.